MrNobody42/MrNobody42/README.md

 - 👋 Hi, I’m @MrNobody42
-- 👀 I’m interested in : tudo na area de ciencia da computação
+- 👀 I’m interested in : everything in the area of computer science
 - 🌱 I’m currently learning : C++
-- 💞️ I’m looking to collaborate on tudo que for preciso para aprimorar meu conhecimento
+- 📂 I’m looking to collaborate on everything it takes to improve my knowledge
 - 📫 How to reach  me  Gmail: gustavogordiano20@gmail.com

 <!---